humanwhocodes/humanwhocodes.com/src/pages/_posts/2011-09-15-experimenting-with-ecmascript-6-proxies.md

     console.log(mystack[0]);        //undefined
     console.log(mystack.pop());     //"goodbye"

-Here, I&#8217;m using a private `stack` array for each instance of my stack.
+Here, I'm using a private `stack` array for each instance of my stack.
 Each instance also has a single proxy that is returned and used as the interface.
 So every method I want to allow ends up being executed on the array rather than the proxy object itself.

-This pattern of object member filtering allowed me to easily enable the members I wanted while disabling the ones I didn&#8217;t.
+This pattern of object member filtering allowed me to easily enable the members I wanted while disabling the ones I didn't.
 The one tricky part was ensuring the methods were bound to the correct `this` value.
 In my first try, I simply returned the method from the array, but ended up with multiple errors because `this` was the proxy object instead of the array.
 I added the use of the ECMAScript 5 `bind()` method to ensure the `this` value remained correct for the methods and everything worked fine.

 A few caveats as you start playing with proxies.
-First, it&#8217;s only currently supported in Firefox 6+.
+First, it's only currently supported in Firefox 6+.
 Second, the specification is still in flux and the syntax, order of arguments, etc. may change in the future.
-Third, the patterns I&#8217;ve explained here are not and should not be considered best practices for using proxies.
+Third, the patterns I've explained here are not and should not be considered best practices for using proxies.
 These are just some experiments I hacked together to explore the possibilities.
-Proxies aren&#8217;t ready for production use but are a lot of fun for experimentation.
+Proxies aren't ready for production use but are a lot of fun for experimentation.

 **Update (2011-Sept-18)**: Fixed escaping issue in code.